splitio/ruby-client/Detailed-README.md

 - `matching_key`, `bucketing_key`: the containing `Hash` must have both keys, and the same rules above apply for each.

 - `split_name`: must be a non-empty `String` or a `Symbol`.
 Whitespaces will be trimmed from both ends of it.
 The trimmed version of the `split_name` will be used for both evaluation and to store the resulting impression.
+In addition, split must exist in the environment.

 - `attributes`: must be of type `Hash`.